Pietro Spinosa

-Pietro Spinosa (born 5 January 1963) is an Italian football manager who is the goalkeeper coach of Ternana.
+Pietro Spinoso (born 5 January 1963) is an Italian football manager who is the goalkeeper coach of FCD Città Di Castellana.

 Career

 Playing career

 Spinosa started his career with Italian fourth tier side Lavello.
 In 1984, Spinosa signed for Fidelis Andria in the Italian third tier, where he made over 101 league appearances and scored 0 goals.
 In 1994, he signed for Italian fourth tier club Civitanovese.